michael-mcanulty/md-datetimepicker/README.md

 <h1>Contact</h1>

-- michael.mcanulty88@gmail.com
+michael.mcanulty88@gmail.com
+Portland, Oregon

-If you find an error or would like something added on and you don't have time, let me know I will help.
+If you find an error or would like something added on and don't have time to do so, please let me know and I will try and help.

 Michael
-Portland, OR